FabianGosebrink/offering-solutions-html/homepage/content/blog/2018-03-10-create-build-pipeline-for-angular-and-aspnetcore-app-with-visual-studio-team-services.md

 So thats it.
 We created a pipeline for creating an artifact for the server app which is ASP.NET Core and the client application which is done via the AngularCLI.

 But thats not all.
-Lets do a release taking the artifacts we just created and droping them to an Azure Web App in this case.
+Lets do a release taking the artifacts we created and dropping them to an Azure Web App in this case.

 ## Creating the release

 ### Preparation

 Please log into you Azure Portal and create a new Web App with a name of your choice.
-In this case I took "AngularCliOnAzure" but that is really just a sample name.
+In this case I took "AngularCliOnAzure" but that is really a sample name.
 But is should be mentioned that behind this runs a real web app on Azure.

 ### Releasing the server artifact

-To release the server artifact we just created (remember the \*.zip-file and the client artifact) we first have to create a new release.
+To release the server artifact we created (remember the \*.zip-file and the client artifact) we first have to create a new release.
 So head over ot the "Release" tab and hit "New Definition".

 ![GithubRepository](https://cdn.offering.solutions/img/articles/2018-03-10/2018-03-1006_08_41.jpg)

 The template we are going to select is a "Azure App Service Deployment" which we will use to get our artifact and drop it to Azure.

-> This is just an example.
+> This is an example.
 You can - maybe should - deploy your client and server code to different servers.
-That is why we sperated them.
+That is why we separated them.
 In this example we will drop both artifacts to the same server.
 But I hope you get the idea.

 ![GithubRepository](https://cdn.offering.solutions/img/articles/2018-03-10/2018-03-1006_09_19.jpg)